 Our LMF Commercial subsidiary originates and sells into securitizations first mortgage loans, which are secured by income producing commercial properties.
 The loans generally are between \$5 million and \$50 million each.
 LMF Commercial also originates floating rate loans secured by commercial real estate properties, many of which are in transition, undergoing lease-up, sell-out, renovation or repositioning.
-In order to finance LMF Commercial lending activities, as of November 30, 2022, LMF Commercial had four warehouse repurchase financing agreements maturing at various dates through fiscal 2023 with commitments totaling \$550 million.
+In order to finance LMF Commercial lending activities, as of November 30, 2023, LMF Commercial had three warehouse repurchase financing agreements maturing at various dates from December 2023 through fiscal 2024 with commitments totaling \$500 million.
 This is discussed in greater detail in Management's Discussion and Analysis of Financial Condition and Results of Operations in Item 7 of this Report.